KraXen72/dots.girl/README.md

 After installing the extension, press ctrl + shift + a to go to the extensions management page, select Tree Style Tabs -> Preferences, then scroll down all the way, select "Import" and choose the `firefox/tree-style-tab/treestyletab-config.json` file

+### Firefox Color Setup

+My Firefox theme can be found [here](https://addons.mozilla.org/en-US/firefox/addon/find-my-way/), if the link doesn't seem to be working come back in a few hours since it might be still undergoing the code review process